 - Painful sexual intercourse in women

 - Bleeding between periods and after sex in women

 - Testicular pain

 When to see a doctor

 See your doctor if you have a discharge from your vagina, penis or rectum, or if you have pain during urination.
-Also, see your doctor if your sexual partner reveals that he or she has chlamydia.
+Also, see your doctor if you learn your sexual partner has chlamydia.
 Your doctor will likely prescribe an antibiotic even if you have no symptoms.